pyscal/pyscal/docs/source/examples/steinhardtparameters/calculateq.rst

 .. image:: fig_3.png

-This is not so great as the first case, we can see that the thermal vibrations cause the distributions to spread a lot and overlap with each other.
+The thermal vibrations cause the distributions to spread, but it still very good.
 Lechner and Dellago proposed using the averaged distributions, :math:`\bar{q}_4-\bar{q}_6` to better distinguish the distributions.
 Lets try that.

 .. code:: python